Shreyas2409/assignment1/README.md

 3) PRADEEP.K.S - 1KS16CS062
 DESCRIPTION:
-SENDING A FILE FROM SENDER SIDE TO RECIVER SIDE  m'BITS AT A TIME program description at sender end we create a socket and select a file to be transferred.The fileinputstream and  bufferinputstream is used to get the selected file
+SENDING A FILE FROM SENDER SIDE TO RECIVER SIDE  m'BITS AT A TIME program description at sender end we create a socket and select a file to be transferred.On the reciver side a socket is created connection is established the file is sent mbits at a time .